 What does the Psychology service offer?

 Encouragingly, the distress caused by a traumatic injury usually starts to settle as a person’s physical recovery progresses.
+However, for some, the emotional impact can become a concern, and in those circumstances, we have the expertise in our team to help.

-This service has a number of roles, including:
+This service has several roles, including:

 - Offering emotional support, including psychological assessment and interventions, for patients throughout their time in Southmead Hospital and after discharge.